 Why does Steam say ‘App is already running’?

-As the name suggests, the most common cause behind the issue is when a game has not been properly shut down.
+As Steam thinks that the game is running, the most common cause behind the issue is when a game has not been properly shut down.
 Games that are played through Steam have multiple actions running in the background.
-Although you might have closed the game, there is a possibility that the game files associated with Steam are still running.
-With that said, here’s how you can resolve the issue and regain your very important game time.
+Although you might have closed the game, there is a possibility that the game files associated with Steam are not running or still running.

 The Task Manager is the best place to locate and end rogue Steam services and games that are running despite being shut down.